-'Shindo Life' codes: RELL Coins and free spins for April 2022
+'Shindo Life' codes: RELLcoins and free spins for April 2022

 Expired codes list

 Each code in Shindo Life will only be active for a set time.
 Once each code expires, we’ll add the codes to the list below.
-Hopefully this will help you save some time when looking for free spins and RELL Coins.
+Hopefully this will help you save some time when looking for free spins and RELLcoins.

 - BusBius! – free Spins

-- Er3NYEaRgear! – 3000 RELL Coins and 30 Spins
+- Er3NYEaRgear! – 3000 RELLcoins and 30 Spins

-- Penguins! – 6000 RELL Coins and 60 Spins
+- Penguins! – 6000 RELLcoins and 60 Spins

 - 58xp! – 5,000,000 XP